graphql/graphiql/packages/graphql-language-service/README.md

                     autocomplete suggestions.
                     If omitted, the last column number will be used.
                                                                         [number]
-  -c, --configDir   Path to the .graphqlrc configuration file.
+  -c, --configDir   Path to the .graphqlrc.yml configuration file.
                     Walks up the directory tree from the provided config directory, or the current working directory, until a .graphqlrc is found or the root directory is found.